-When you are in foster care, there are a lot of meetings to make sure we are getting it right for you.
+When you are in care, there are a lot of meetings to make sure we are getting it right for you.

 You will be a part of these meetings and will be asked to share your views and feelings.
-If you don't want to go to a meeting, you can talk to your social worker.

-Your social worker can then share what you want to say with the people at the meeting.
+If you don't want to go to a meeting, you can talk to your social worker, foster carer or advocate and they can then share what you want to say with the people at the meeting.